-Objective 1 Identify and develop mitigation plans for areas at high risk of flooding, including making improvements to public infrastructure (e.g., sewers).
+Objective 1 Identify and develop mitigation plans for areas at high risk of flooding, projects and retrofits by offering incentives (including streamlined including making improvements to public infrastructure (e.g., sewers).

 Objective 2 Increase the use of renewable energy for Town facilities.